heristop/my-linkfolio/README.md

 ![Logo](/docs/linkfolio.png)

 LinkFolio is a minimalist web page that acts as a hub for all your online presence.
-Initially created for my personal use, I'm considering transforming it into a package if there's a demand.
+Initially created for my personal use, I'm not considering yet transforming it into a package.

 ## Features